finos/rune-dsl/documentation/rosetta-modelling-component.md

 {{< notice info "Note" >}}
 For clarity purposes, the documentation snippets omit the synonyms and definitions that are associated with the classes and attributes, unless the purpose of the snippet is to highlight some of those features.
 {{< /notice >}}

+## Built-in type

+### Basic Type

+Rosetta defines five fundamental data types.
+The set of basic types available in the Rosetta DSL are controlled at the language level by the `basicType` definition:

+- `string` - Text
+- `int` - integer numbers
+- `number` - decimal numbers
+- `boolean` - logical true of false
+- `time` - simple time values (e.g. \"05:00:00\")

+### Record Type

+Rosetta defines two record types `date` and `zonedDateTime`.
+The set of record types available in the Rosetta DSL are controlled at the language level by the `recordType` definition.

+Record types are simplified data types:

+- Record types are pure data definitions and do not allow specification of validation logic in a [condition](#condition-statement).
+- Record types are handled specially in the code-generators and so form part of the Rosetta DSL rather than any specifc model.

+### Time

+The `zonedDateTime` record type unambiguously refers to a single instant of time.

+Alternatively, a model could define a data type `BusinessCenterTime`, where a simple `time` \"5:00:00\" is specified alongside a business center.
+The simple time should be interpreted with the time-zone information of the associated business centre.

 ## Enumeration